-If the sender violates the obligations specified in clause 7.2 culpably, he is liable for the resulting damage.
+8.3 If the sender violates the obligations specified in clause 8.2 culpably, he is liable for the resulting damage.

-8. Transportation Fees, Reimbursement of Expenses
+9. Transportation Fees, Reimbursement of Expenses

 9.3 If transportation fees, costs pertaining to customs clearance (in particular customs duties and taxes), other costs or expenditures have to be paid by a foreign consignee, or were caused by him, then the domestic sender has to substitute to GLS the amounts which were not settled by the foreign consignee upon the first request.

+10.1 GLS is liable for loss or damage of parcels up to the amount of 8.33 Special Drawing Rights (SDR) of the International Monetary Fund per kg of the parcel’s gross weight.
 GLS is not liable for consequential damages or loss, e.g. losses of a purely commercial nature like loss of turnover or earnings, missed profits, cost of replacements or losses attributable to delay in customs clearance or airfreight completion.
-Liability for delay in the event of domestic transports is limited to three times the amount of the transportation fee; in the event of international transports to the amount of the transportation fee being paid for the respective parcel.
+Liability for delay – as far as delivery times are agreed – in the event of domestic transports is limited to three times the amount of the transportation fee; in the event of international transports to the amount of the transportation fee being paid for the respective parcel.

-If the sender takes out no transport insurance, GLS compensates the value of the goods beyond the limitation of liability according to clause 9.1, sentence 1 up to an amount limited to:
+10.2 If the sender takes out no transport insurance, GLS compensates the value of the goods beyond the limitation of liability according to clause 10.1, sentence 1 up to an amount limited to: